egonw/cdkbook/atomsbonds.i.md

 details how atom types can be perceived, and how atom type information is set for atoms.

-The `IAtomType` interface contains fields that relate to atom types.
+The <topic type="class">IAtomType</topic> interface contains fields that relate to atom types.
 These properties include formal charge, neighbor count, maximum bond order and atom type name: